 Are you aware that many African countries still pay colonial tax to France till today?
 One would say that Africa is still being exploited even till date.
 It brings us to the conclusion that the Europeans may not want us to be greater than they are after all.
 An article by Mawuna Remarque Koutonin, peace activist and editor of SiliconAfrica.com discussed this act.
 The writer drew attention to the bad influence of French on the African continent and how they are still subjected to pay colonial tax for the benefits of slavery.
 And what’s more worrying is that French as of yet flourishes and prospers in this action and earns around over 400 billion dollars from a continent that is about to be as developed as theirs.
 Well, after going through this article, you will not help but say that Europeans still manipulate our dear motherland.

 Guinea used to be a French colonial possession in West Africa until 1958 during the fall of French Fourth Republic as a result of its political instability and its failures in handling colonies, particularly Indochina and Algeria.
-And the country’s independence came as a result of Sékou Touré of Guinea’s bright decision to pull out of the French colonial empire that year, and pick out independence for Guinea.
-That not withstanding, a lot of harm was done due to the decision which Sékou Touré took as the French colonial members in Paris didn’t find his decision pleasing.
+And the country’s independence came as a result of Sékou Touré of Guinea’s bright decision to pull out of the French colonial empire that year and pick out independence for Guinea.
+That notwithstanding, a lot of harm was done due to the decision which Sékou Touré took as the French colonial members in Paris didn’t find his decision pleasing.
 Out of sheer displeasure as great as others in the past, the French administration in Guinea wrecked anything and everything in the country that is a symbol of what they dubbed the “benefits from French colonization”.

 According to Mawuna Remarque Koutonin, the author of the article, more than two thousand French relocated from the country, collecting virtually everything they had put in place and tearing down immovable things including schools, nurseries, public offices.
 They ruined even the administrative buildings, cars, books, medicine, research institute instruments, tractors and they slaughtered the horses, cows in the farms.
 The foods were not left out of the mass destruction as they both poisoned and set food stored in warehouses on fire.
-Though the reason for the shockingly bad action of theirs was not stated bluntly, but the underlying truth hidden in their action is basically to let other French colonies know that declining France is synonymous to facing dire and severe consequences.
+Though the reason for the shockingly bad action of theirs was not stated bluntly, the underlying truth hidden in their action is basically to let other French colonies know that declining France is synonymous to facing dire and severe consequences.

 As expected, the atmosphere of fear was created making the superior selected groups of Africa gradually afraid and just the way bad odour can spread easily, the scare spread to other African countries.
 As a result of that, nobody was willing to copy Sékou Touré’s action, whose catchphrase was “We prefer freedom in poverty to opulence in slavery.”

-The first President of the Republic of Togo, a tropical, sub-Saharan nation in West Africa which greatly depends on farming, named Sylvanus Olympio discovered a middle ground answer to the puzzle with the French elite, because there was not much solution available.
+The first President of the Republic of Togo, a tropical, sub-Saharan nation in West Africa which greatly depends on farming, named Sylvanus Olympio discovered a middle ground answer to the puzzle with the French elite because there were not many solutions available.
 He wants his country to get out of the French dominion list, and hence turned the signing of the Colonization Continuation Pact proposed by De Gaule.
 But alternatively opted to pay a yearly debt to France, and shockingly or funnily enough, the annual debt is for the benefits Togo got from French colonization.
 Isn’t that exploitative?
-Since that was just about the only better way to keep the wrath and anger of Europeans at bay particularly their massive destruction before moving out of the country, a country which solely depend on farming opted to enrich a nation that was and is still way richer than them from their seemingly tiny pockets of farming.
+Since that was just about the only better way to keep the wrath and anger of Europeans at bay particularly their massive destruction before moving out of the country, a country which solely depends on farming opted to enrich a nation that was and is still way richer than them from their seemingly tiny pockets of farming.
 This no doubt reflects the use of cork of a bottle in fetching water into the ocean in an attempt to get it filled up.

 More so, the amount that was approximated by France as the so-called colonial debt was so huge that it was almost 40% of the country’s budget in 1963.
 Meanwhile, the financial situation of the just independent Togo was something short of stable.

 For that reason, Olympio opted for a change in the money they were using, all in a bid to build a nation that will not depend on others for its growth.
-He then dumped the French colonial money FCFA (the Franc for French African Colonies), and launched the country’s own currency which got him dead barely three days after he began the printing of country’s own currency.
+He then dumped the French colonial money FCFA (the Franc for French African Colonies) and launched the country’s own currency which got him dead barely three days after he began the printing of country’s own currency.
 His death was caused by a small group of ignorant and uneducated soldiers supported by France whose only aspiration was to waste the life of Olympio; the first elected president of the newly independent Togo.

 The Malian President knew that if he allowed his country to continue being a French colony, it will not only be a liability or load but also an inevitable trap for Mali.
 Sadly, there was another striking coup on November 19, 1968, which destabilized his plans and sent him to prison in the northern Malian town of Kidal.
 The coup was backed by another member of Foreign French legion whose name is Lieutenant Moussa Traoré.
 Keita Modiba who devoted all his life for African unity was thrown into prison and the most annoying aspect of everything is that after he was transferred back to the capital Bamako in February 1977 in what was asserted to be Government action towards national reconciliation in preparation for him to be set free, Modibo Keïta died, still a prisoner, on May 16, 1977.